invers-hp/AsyncLog4netAppenders/README.md

 Async rolling file and ADO log4net appenders

-Forked by invers-hp for adding possibility to write compressed files as well as create XML output
+Forked by invers-hp for adding possibility to write compressed files (gzip)